kyma-project/kyma/docs/eventing/03-01-event-processing.md

 1. The Eventing Controller watches the Subscription Custom Resource.
 It determines if there are any new incoming events.

-2. The NATS Eventing Controller creates an infrastructure for the NATS server.
+2. The Eventing Controller creates an infrastructure for the NATS server.

-3. The [Application Connector](/components/application-connector/) publishes events to the NATS publisher proxy.
+3. The [Application Connector](/components/application-connector/) publishes events to the Event Publisher Proxy.

-4. The NATS publisher proxy sends events to the NATS server.
+4. The Event Publisher Proxy sends events to the NATS server.

-5. The NATS server dispatches events to the NATS Eventing Controller.
+5. The NATS server dispatches events to the Eventing Controller.

-6. The NATS Eventing Controller dispatches events to subscribers (microservices or Functions).
+6. The Eventing Controller dispatches events to subscribers (microservices or Functions).